uniba-dsg/docker-tutorial/2_dockerfile.md

 EXPOSE 5000
 ```

-The last step is the command for running the application which is simply - `python ./app.py`.
+The last step is the command for running the application which is simply - `python3 ./app.py`.
 Use the [CMD](https://docs.docker.com/engine/reference/builder/#cmd) command to do that -

 ```
-CMD ["python", "/usr/src/app/app.py"]
+CMD ["python3", "/usr/src/app/app.py"]
 ```

 The primary purpose of `CMD` is to tell the container which command it should run by default when it is started.
 With that, our `Dockerfile` is now ready.
 This is how it looks: